Home > Research > Researchers > Louise Mullagh

 Profile

-Dr Louise Mullagh is an inter-disciplinary researcher and lecturer whose work broadly explores understandings of place-based knowledge in our data-driven society, through lenses of technology, arts and culture and policymaking.
-Her work challenges data-driven understandings of the world, advocating for situated, lived experiences to be integrated into digital knowledge systems.
+Louise is an inter-disciplinary researcher and lecturer the School of Arts.
+Her work broadly explores understandings of place-based knowledge in our data-driven society.
+Her research challenges data-driven understandings of the world, advocating for situated, more-than-human and lived experiences to be integrated into digital knowledge systems.

-Louise’s research and teaching spans Critical Data Studies, digital curation, and arts and culture.
-She has used creative methods including walking, design fiction and speculative methods to engage policymakers in rethinking data-driven decision-making.
+Louise’s research and teaching spans Critical Data Studies, performance studies and art practice.
+She uses creative methods including walking, design fiction and speculative methods to engage people in rethinking data-driven understandings of the world.

-Currently, she is investigating the relationship between data-driven and situated understandings of place, decentralised knowledge curation and AI’s role in creative industries.
-Her work contributes to rethinking data activism, participatory governance, and the future of cultural knowledge systems in an increasingly algorithmic world.
+Currently, she is investigating the relationship between data-driven and situated understandings of place, through a range of creative and artistic practices.
+Her work contributes to rethinking data activism, performance studies, participatory governance, and the future of cultural knowledge systems in an increasingly algorithmic world.

 Career Details